sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

 **Alternative 2: Region method**

-Alternatively, you can use the [Region method](doc:region) to extract the policy period.
+You can use the [Region method](doc:region) to extract the policy period.
 A region is a rectangular space defined by coordinates relative to the anchor.

 Replace the existing `policy_period` field with the following field in the Sensible app: